 - Where will the dog be when you are not home?

-- Who will take care of the dog if you go on vacation or have an extra long work day?
+- Who will take care of the dog if you go on vacation or have an extra-long workday?

 - Do you plan on taking a dog training class?